firsttris/esp32c6-thread-router/README.md

-# ESP32-C6 Thread Router Configuration
+# ESP32-C6 Thread Router - Extend Your Thread Network Coverage

 <img src="./thread-router-image.jpg" alt="ESP32-C6 Thread Router" width="500">

-ESPHome configuration for an ESP32-C6 Thread Router that integrates with Home Assistant.
-This setup allows you to extend your Thread network coverage using an affordable ESP32-C6 board.
+Extend your Thread network coverage with an affordable ESP32-C6 router!
+This ESPHome configuration turns an ESP32-C6 board into a Thread FTD (Full Thread Device) router that seamlessly integrates with Home Assistant to expand your Thread mesh network and improve connectivity for your Thread devices.

 ## Prerequisites